-The SBA today provides a wide variety of funding tools designed to boost small company enterprises.
+The SBA today provides a wide variety of funding tools designed to boost small businesses.
 Some of these funding mechanisms include loans specifically for veteran, minority, and women-owned, companies.
-They also offer assistance to those small business enterprises that work in international trade.
+They also offer assistance to those small businesses that work in international trade.

 SBA Loan Types